 - (1) File Closing.
-The candidate's file will close September 30, except for materials specified as being added subsequent to the closing date. - (2) Candidate Responsibilities for File Contents.
-By June 1, the candidate shall submit the following items for inclusion in the file: (1) a current curriculum vitae; (2) copies of publications and/or other forms of scholarly/creative work; (3) a personal statement that includes the candidate's current activities and progress and accomplishments to date, research agenda, teaching philosophy, and future plans in research/creative activity, teaching, and service; and (4) course syllabi.
-The candidate may choose to submit (5) other relevant

-- materials, including Course Feedback Reports from outside the University, and updates of materials up to the file closing date.
+The candidate's file will close September 15, except for materials specified as being added subsequent to the closing date. - (2) Candidate Responsibilities for File Contents. - By May 1, the candidate shall submit the following items external letters: (1) a current curriculum vitae; (2) copies of publications and/or other forms of scholarly/creative work; (3) a research statement that includes the candidate's current activities and progress and accomplishments to date research agenda, and future plans in research/creative activity.
+The candidate may choose to submit (5) other relevant materials for external evaluators review.
+(See Appendix A) - By September 15, the candidate shall submit the following items for inclusion in the file: (1) a current curriculum vitae; (2) copies of publications and/or other forms of scholarly/creative work; (3) a personal statement that includes the candidate's current activities and progress and accomplishments to date, research agenda, teaching philosophy, and future plans in research/creative activity, teaching, and service; and (4) course syllabi.
+The candidate may choose to submit (5) other relevant materials, including Course Feedback Reports from outside the University, and including updates to materials submitted earlier.
 (See Appendix A) - (3) Department Responsibilities for File Contents.
-Prior to the file closing date, the Department Chair shall ensure that the file includes: (1) current University of Utah Course Feedback Reports, (2) available RPT-SAC report(s), (3) any written recommendations from Department faculty and/or staff members or other interested individuals, (4) external evaluations (treated as confidential as appropriate), (5) peer teaching review reports, (6) the reports and recommendations from all past reviews since the last formal RPT review, as well as the candidate's CV at the time of each past review and (7) any other required materials, such as evidence of faculty responsibility.
-(8) Any report received from a shared-appointment unit, must be submitted and included in the file by October 5; and, any candidate response must be submitted within five (5) business days following receipt of the report.
+Prior to the file closing date, the Department Chair shall ensure that the file includes: (1) current University of Utah Course Feedback Reports, (2) available RPT-SAC reports, (3) any written recommendations from Department faculty and/or staff members or other interested individuals, (4) external evaluations (treated as confidential as appropriate), (5) peer teaching review reports, (6) the reports and recommendations from all past reviews since the last formal RPT review, as well as the candidate's CV at the time of each past review and (7) any other required materials, such as evidence of faculty responsibility.
+(8) Any report received from a shared-appointment unit, must be submitted and included in the file by October 1; and, any candidate response must be submitted within five (5) business days following receipt of the report.
 (See Appendix A)